pydoit/doit/doc/tools.rst

 Tools
 ======

-Following the *batteries-included* philosophy *doit* includes some common used actions. (well not many by now :p)
+Following the *batteries-included* philosophy *doit* includes some common used actions.

 run-once (uptodate)